-Over the next several decades the hotel portion of the building fell into disrepair.
-Conversion to apartments in an effort to save the building had proven fruitless, as repairs were impossible to keep up with.
+Over the next several decades the hotel portion of the building was converted to apartments.
+However, repairs were difficult to keep up with, and the building fell into disrepair.
 Walls were beginning to cave in.
 Pigeons made the building their home.

 In 2005 a local group formed Wright on the Park and began fundraising efforts.
 Despite protests from naysayers who thought the effort futile, they raised $18 million through grants and donations to restore the hotel, which they purchased from the city for one dollar.
 The plan was to restore the hotel to as close to the original design as possible while incorporating modern day necessities and comforts.
 In 2011, 101 years after the hotel originally opened, the renovated Historic Park Inn reopened to the public.

-64 holes were bored into the walls throughout the building to determine the original colors, which were then replicated.
+Hotel restorers bored 64 holes into the walls throughout the building to determine the original colors. they then replicated the colors.

-From the mezzanine you can view original art glass panels above the lobby windows that had remained in place and in good condition over the years.
+From the mezzanine you can view original art glass panels above the lobby windows.
+The art glass panels remained in place and in good condition over the years.

 The room behind the lobby was once a dining area with a 25-panel art glass skylight.
-Long ago removed from the hotel, the skylight was discovered in the home of Dr. Robert McCoy and his wife Bonnie, who donated it back to the hotel.
+Long ago removed from the hotel, the skylight was discovered in the home of Dr. Robert McCoy and his wife Bonnie. the McCoys donated the skylight back to the hotel.
 Today’s Skylight Room serves as a sitting room for guests.

-The second floor Ladies Parlor, no longer just for ladies, includes the original floor, and the second floor law office is now a meeting room.
+The second floor Ladies Parlor, no longer just for ladies, includes the original floor.
+The second floor law office is now a meeting room.

 The bank portion of the building, now a conference center, originally had no windows on the first level for security purposes.
 When the building transitioned to retail space, windows were added.
 During restoration, the windows were removed.
-Original art glass panels were found above the ceiling and are now prominent features of the room.
+Original art glass panels, found above the ceiling, are now prominent features of the room.